ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

   - /learn/user-guide/why-ballerina/from-code-to-cloud/
 ---

-In a microservice architecture, smaller services are developed, deployed and scaled individually.
+In a microservice architecture, smaller services are developed, deployed, and scaled individually.
 These disaggregated services communicate with each other over the network forcing developers to deal with the [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) as a part of their application logic.
 For decades, programming languages have treated networks simply as I/O sources.
-Ballerina language introduce language constructs that seamlessly map to network programming concepts such as services and network resources.
-Rest of the article demonstrate few of these language constructs and how they help develop distributed services.
+Ballerina language introduces language constructs that seamlessly map to network programming concepts such as services and network resources.
+The sections below demonstrate a few of these language constructs and how they help to develop distributed services.
 ## Services

 Ballerina introduces service typing where services, which work in conjunction with a listener object, can have one or more resource methods in which the application logic is implemented.
 The listener object provides an interface between the network and the service.
 It receives network messages from a remote process according to the defined protocol and translates it into calls on the resource methods of the service that has been attached to the listener object.